RajMarkana/WorldCheatSheet/README.md

 1. **Select a country, state, and city** from the dropdowns.
 2. Instantly view:
    - Weather, map, and local time
-   - AI-generated city guide, language, safety, budget, shopping, and transport info
+   - AI-generated city guide, language, safety, budget, and shopping
    - Local apps and tips
 3. Explore the info cards and use the links for more details.

+Or just try it online: [https://worldcheatsheet.vercel.app/](https://worldcheatsheet.vercel.app/)

 ---